Gumichan01/lmms-pkg/README.md

 ## What does it do? ##

-It takes your project, retrieves the samples and the soundfont files used by the project and packaqes them in a *.mmpk* file.
+It takes your project, retrieves the samples and the soundfont files used by the project and packages them in a *.mmpk* file.
 It can also extract the package, and configure the project file.